 - Dissolving: You can soak the bits in warm water overnight to help soften and dissolve them, then use the liquid as you would for conditioner.
 Sometimes a blender works well for this!
 To make a liquid conditioner with leftover bits is a bit more tricky, but ideal!

-- Make a liquid conditioner: Add a 6:1 ratio of water or other liquid to the conditioner bits.
-Boil liquid then take off heat and add conditioner bar bits, stirring until dissolved.
-Keep stirring occassionally until cooled.
-Store after cooled completely and use within a week.
+- Make a liquid conditioner: Add a 10:1 ratio of water or other liquid to the conditioner bits.
+Boil liquid then take off heat and add conditioner bar/bits, stirring until dissolved.
+Keep stirring occasionally until cooled.
+Store after cooled completely and use up to 6 months with water or tea.
+Much shorter shelf-life if using milk.
 Store in refrigerator for longer shelf life.

-- Heating: Heating the pieces slowly and carefully with a blow dryer – or for a short time on low level in the microwave – this will turn the pieces into a liquid, which will harden again when cooled.
+- Heating and Combining: Heating the pieces slowly and carefully with a blow dryer – or for a short time on low level in the microwave – this will turn the pieces into a liquid, which will harden again when cooled.
 It helps to have a container that you can melt them in and pop them back out again.